mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_cpp.md

 This tutorial describes how to perform cloud-side inference with MindSpore Lite by using the [C++ interface](https://www.mindspore.cn/lite/api/en/r2.3.1/index.html).

 MindSpore Lite cloud-side inference is supported to run in Linux environment deployment only.
-Atlas 200/300/500 inference product, Atlas inference series (with Ascend 310P AI processor), Atlas training series, Nvidia GPU and CPU hardware backends are supported.
+Atlas 200/300/500 inference product, Atlas inference series, Atlas training series, Nvidia GPU and CPU hardware backends are supported.

 To experience the MindSpore Lite device-side inference process, please refer to the document [Using C++ Interface to Perform Cloud-side Inference](https://www.mindspore.cn/lite/docs/en/r2.3.1/use/runtime_cpp.html).